ESPR timeline 2027: what battery manufacturers need to know now

 Which fields are settled, which are still in flux

 The framework structure is laid down in Annex XIII of the regulation.
-As of spring 2026 the following is settled:
+As of summer 2026 the following is settled:

 The implementing act under Article 77 paragraph 10 specifies the data model and technical architecture.
 Original schedule: 18 August 2025.
 Current status: draft in consultation, final version not yet published.
 Manufacturers waiting for the “final format” are therefore still waiting - while the 2027 deadline is not being postponed.

-What is also still open: the exact presentation of the CO2 footprint, thresholds for conflict minerals, and the access procedures for market-surveillance authorities.
+Explicitly not to be displayed at the start: the carbon footprint declaration including its label, and the responsible-sourcing information - their format will only be set by the upcoming implementing act.
+What remains open beyond that: thresholds for conflict minerals and the access procedures for market-surveillance authorities.
 All things that will still be made concrete before application - but more in details, not in principle.

 Due diligence: the hidden time pressure